Konard/vk/Application/README.md

 # VK Backend Application

 This is a backend application for VK.
 It contains stored functions for VK Automation to work.
-This is not js files, it is vkscript.
+These are not JS files, they are in VKScript.

 # Setup